photogpt/photogpt-blogs/content/posts/📸-no-photographer-no-problem-how-to-get-a-professional-headshot-using-ai.md

 Here’s the process in a nutshell:

 1. **Upload 12–15 selfies**: Casual selfies from your phone work fine, just make sure they include different angles, expressions, and lighting.
-2. **Choose a style**: Whether you're aiming for a clean LinkedIn photo, a tech founder vibe, or something more creative.
+2. **[Choose a style](https://www.photogptai.com/presets)**: Whether you're aiming for a clean LinkedIn photo, a tech founder vibe, or something more creative.
-3. **Let AI do the work**: Within 30–60 minutes, PhotoGPT trains on your photos and delivers a set of fully rendered headshots.
+3. **Let AI do the work**: Within 15-20 minutes, PhotoGPT trains on your photos and delivers a set of fully rendered headshots.
 4. **Download & use**: Apply them instantly across LinkedIn, email signatures, portfolios, press kits, and more.

 - - -